RohitArora7/Project-codebook/README.md

 <c>
 ```

-3. Kubectl must be installed in remote machine so that it can give update when pods not ready
+3. Kubectl must be installed in remote machine so that it can give update when pods not ready.

 4. A temp.txt file is created at location /tmp for lower text editor and text inside lower text editor is automatically saved when deselected.
-   Also, temp.txt is temporary and will delete automatically when OS restart
+   Also, temp.txt is temporary and will delete automatically when OS restart.

+**FAQ**

+> Codebook not starting.
+* Make sure system has active internet connection.
+* Curl must be installed in system.
+* Remove the prev codebook - ```sudo apt remove codebook -y``` and install new.

+> ```<k:all , <k:p:pd_name``` not working.
+* Make sure k8s config file must be present in local system .kube directory.
+* <c> tag must also be included before ```<k:all , <k:p:pd_name```.

+> Ctrl + b,n,m not working.
+* Make sure editor part is clicked/selected before shortcut pressed , If terminal is clicked/selected than Ctrl + b,n,m will not work.

+**Bugs**

+> Terminal Font spacing issue.
+> Long command has overlap view issue.